Lords von Scheidt genannt Weschpfennig

-The lords von Scheidt genannt Weschpfennig were a German noble family, who resided in the Bergi county.
+The lords von Scheidt genannt Weschpfennig were an ancient German noble family, who resided in the Bergi county.
 They were elevated to the rank of baron on 27 January 1642.

 Origin

-The von Scheidt genannt Weschpfennig has spread in the area of Cologne and Jülich since the fourteenth century.
+The von Scheidt genannt Weschpfennig clan had originated near Scheidt, and spread in the area of Cologne, Düsseldorf, and Jülich since the fourteenth century.
 They are said to have participated in the battle of Worringen in 1288 as allies of the count of Berg.
 They acquired a property in Scheid near Ruppichteroth in the middle of the 14th century, called themselves von Scheidt, with the addition of "Weschpfennig".
-Further acquisitions of property were added in Ruppichteroth, Wingenbach, Broel, Saurenbach, castle Freusburg near Betzdorf and castle Heltorf in Angermund above Düsseldorf.
+Further acquisitions of property were added in Ruppichteroth, Wingenbach, Rötzingshofen, Broel, Saurenbach, castle Freusburg near Betzdorf and castle Heltorf in Angermund above Düsseldorf.

 History

 The first recorded person in the Scheidt/Scheyde gt.
 Weschpfennig family line is Johann vame Scheyde geheissen von Burchenauwe (Bülgenauel), who is officially recorded in 1378, 1407, 1408 and 1441.
 Bülgenauel is a place in what is nowadays called Hennef near Stadt Blankenberg.
-Johann was Married to Agnes von Hondenberg. also known as von Hunnenberg, and was stepfather to her son and daughter Johann and Christine (styna) von Hunnenberg.
+Johann was Married to Agnes von Hondenberg.
+Also known as von Hunnenberg, and was stepfather to her son and daughter Johann and Christine (‘Styna’) von Hunnenberg.
 Lacquer seals on historic documents show Johann vame Scheyde to be the earliest known progenitor of the von Scheidt gen. Weschpfennig family.

 The second recorded person that shows no relation yet with aforementioned Johann is Engelbert vame Scheyde genannt Wispennynck, born in 1402 in Scheid, who married Barbara Elisa von Mirbach at house Buergel in 1434.
 In 1438 he was mentioned as Vogt and Schult-eis of the city of Much.
 Duke Gerhard von Jülich-Berg gave him the rights of the properties in the Kirchspiel area of Ruppichteroth, including the Schoenenberg chapel in 1442.
 After his participation in the Hubertus-war on 3 November 1444 he was honoured with the order of Hubertus.
 He died in 1469.

 Engelberts eldest son Johann, born in 1441, married Agnes Anna Sabina von Leyen at Leyen (most likely Haus Leyen in Engelskirchen).
 He died in 1498 at the property in Broel (now known as Herrenbroel near Ruppichteroth).

-In 1470 one Wilhelm von Scheidt genannt Weschpfennig is recorded as Rentmeister in Blankenberg.
+In 1470, one Wilhelm von Scheidt genannt Weschpfennig is recorded as Rentmeister in Blankenberg.

 Between 1474 and 1617 the family became the lords of Freusburg castle.
 Later, there was a long legal battle about who owned the property.
 It can be seen as one of the longest legal quarrels in German history, lasting several centuries.
 The last to have been sued was emperor Wilhelm II.